AndrzejGromala/CarDatabaseBowman/README.txt

 This project is a small data base of cars which is a SQL Server Express LocalDB.
-Cars can be added to the date base, existing ones can be modified.
+Cars can be added to the database, existing ones can be modified.
 There is an option to search the database and view the entries one by one and remove them.